 Here's a quick example with raisins and grapes.
 Raisins have a high energy density — 1 cup of raisins has about 480 calories.
 Grapes have a low energy density — 1 cup of grapes has about 104 calories.

 The keys to energy density and weight loss

 Three main factors play a role in what makes food high or low in energy density:

-Water.
+- Water.
 Fruits and vegetables generally have high water and fiber content, which provide volume and weight but not calories.
 That's why they're low-energy-dense foods.
-Grapefruit, for example, is about 90 percent water.
-Half a grapefruit has just 37 calories.
-Raw, fresh carrots are about 88 percent water.
+Grapefruit, for example, is about 90% water.
+Half a grapefruit has just 64 calories.
+Raw, fresh carrots are about 88% water.
 A medium carrot has only about 25 calories.

-Fat.
+- Fat.
 Fat is high in energy density.
 One pat of butter, for example, contains almost the same number of calories as 2 cups of raw broccoli.
-Foods that contain fat naturally, such as dairy products and various meats, or foods with added fats are higher in calories than are their leaner or lower fat counterparts.
+Foods that contain fat naturally, such as various meats, or foods with added fats are higher in calories than are their leaner or lower fat counterparts.

 Energy density and the food pyramid

 Changing lifestyle habits is never easy.
 And creating an eating plan using the energy-density concept is no exception.
 The first step is knowing which foods are better options when it comes to energy density.

 Here's a look at energy density by the categories in the Mayo Clinic Healthy Weight Pyramid.